jhairssteven/mini-bream/README.md

 cd src/docker
 docker compose up -d --build
 ```
+> Note: When building the image if a "403 Forbidden" error raises, then go to https://foxglove.dev/download and update the download link.

 2. Log into the container with
 ```shell
 xhost +local:docker # this allows the graphics